gridcoin-community/Gridcoin-Site/wiki/faq.md

 percentage (subject to the number of total projects).
 And projects can be removed by a blockchain vote.

-Security in Gridcoin is derived from Blackcoin's industry-leading Proof-of-Stake.
+Security in Gridcoin is based on Proof-of-Stake.

 ---
 # Crunching (Research & Mining Equivalent)